If you’re wondering how emails get flagged as spam, look no further than the email blacklist.

 Engagement rate, often categorized as open rates and click rates, measures both the percentage of users engaging with your email and the quality of the engagement.
 Opening an email signals a basic level of engagement, whereas clicking on email links or replying to an email is a sign that the email provides value.

 Deliverability, not to be confused with email delivery rate (more on this below), refers to the percentage of emails that arrive in inbox folders vs. spam, junk or promotion folders.
+You can use a tool like Hunter’s Email Verifier to check whether the emails you send to specific addresses on your list will bounce and ensure a higher deliverability.

 While Spamhaus is perhaps the most well-known blacklist, blacklists like Barracuda, Senderscore and Spamcop also play a significant role in determining whether your email campaigns get delivered.